What is the pituitary gland?

 ACTH (adrenocorticotropic hormone): Controls your adrenal gland Overview of the Adrenal Glands Glands make and release hormones.
 Hormones are chemicals that stimulate other cells or tissues into action.
 Because hormones are in your blood, they travel throughout your body.
 They can affect... read more hormones, which affect heart rate, blood pressure, and the balance of salt and water in your body

 Growth hormone: Controls how fast and big your body grows

-LH and FSH: Control your sex hormones testosterone and estrogen, which affect fertility
+Luteinizing hormone and follicle-stimulating hormone: Control your sex hormones testosterone and estrogen, which affect fertility

 Prolactin: Controls the production of breast milk